Ruhr-Uni-Bochum

 3. utilize machine learning to detect unknown attacks

-For more insights into Hub C's research, check out our science comic.
+For more insights check out our science comic.

-The secure systems Hub is driven by the following Principal Investigators (PIs): Marcel Böhme, Daniel Bernstein, Kevin Borgolte, Lucas Davi, Asja Fischer, Tim Güneysu, Cătălin Hrițcu, Ghassan Karame, Veelasha Moonsamy, Konrad Rieck, Jörg Schwenk and Yuval Yarom.
+The secure systems area is driven by the following Principal Investigators (PIs): Marcel Böhme, Kevin Borgolte, Lucas Davi, Asja Fischer, Tim Güneysu, Cătălin Hrițcu, Ghassan Karame, Eike Kiltz, Katharina Kohls, Veelasha Moonsamy, Konrad Rieck, Jörg Schwenk, Yuval Yarom and Bilal Zafar.
+Vladislav Mladenov and Christian Mainka are also involved as Associated PIs.

-In this Research Hub, we build secure systems through changes to the system’s underlying execution platform and secure programming paradigms.
+In this Research Area, we build secure systems through changes to the system’s underlying execution platform and secure programming paradigms.
 Moreover, we design mitigation chains that enable a gradual adaptation of security concepts.
 We also utilize machine learning (ML) techniques that enable us to detect unknown attacks.
-In this context three Research Challenges will be tackled:

-In this Research Challenge, we will investigate how programming paradigms and changes to the system’s underlying execution platform can be used to build secure systems.
+In this research focus, we will investigate how programming paradigms and changes to the system’s underlying execution platform can be used to build secure systems.

 We will design new security testing methods to identify vulnerabilities, devising novel methods to retrofit security properties so that existing systems can tolerate runtime attacks and even cope with the presence of untrusted components.